Exploring the role of accretion disk geometry in shaping black hole shadows: Introduction

 \section{Introduction}

 Since the Event Horizon Telescope (EHT) successfully imaged the shadows of the supermassive black holes in M87*~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019ggy} and Sagittarius A* (Sgr A*)~\cite{EventHorizonTelescope:2022wkp}, black hole shadow observations have become a cornerstone of modern astrophysics, offering a unique opportunity to test general relativity in the strong-field regime and to probe the nature of black holes~\cite{Vagnozzi:2022moj,Virbhadra:1999nm,Adler:2022qtb,Zhang:2024lsf,Sokoliuk:2022owk,Virbhadra:2022iiy,Hou:2023bep,Li:2025ixk,Sui:2023yay,Li:2024oyc}.
-Interpreting such images critically depends not only on the background spacetime geometry but also on the physical processes occurring near the black hole-particularly the structure and geometry of the surrounding accretion flow.
+Interpreting such images critically depends not only on the background spacetime geometry but also on the physical processes occurring near the black hole---particularly the structure and geometry of the surrounding accretion flow.

 It is well understood that the spacetime geometry, which governs the trajectories of photons via gravitational curvature, plays a crucial role in shaping the black hole shadow.
 However, for a fixed spacetime background, the optical appearance of the black hole can be substantially affected by the structure and dynamics of the surrounding accretion flow.
-Different accretion geometries-such as geometrically thin disks, thick disks, and spherically symmetric flows-can produce distinct observational signatures.
+Different accretion geometries---such as geometrically thin disks, thick disks, and spherically symmetric flows---can produce distinct observational signatures.
 This naturally raises the question: between the spacetime geometry and the accretion flow, which plays the dominant role in shaping the black hole shadow?